KeyboardKit/KeyboardKit/README.md

 ## Features

-### Keyboards

-In `KeyboardKit`, a `Keyboard` is basically a collection of `KeyboardAction`s, which you can use to model your custom keyboards.
-It has no action or rendering logic.
-You define this later, in your input view controller.
-This means that you can render and handle the same keyboard in many different ways.

-### Keyboard actions
+### Keyboard Actions

-`KeyboardKit` comes with the following built-in keyboard actions, that can be applied to your keyboard buttons:
+`KeyboardKit` comes with the following built-in actions, that can be applied to your keyboard buttons:

 * `backspace` - sends a backspace to the text proxy
 * `capsLock(*)` - can be used to lock the keyboard in upper case